-Safety is the top priority at Tacoma Public Schools, and our Safety & Security Department has implemented a comprehensive system that includes trained staff, protocols, programs, and policies to keep students and staff safe before, during, and after school.
+Safety is the top priority at Tacoma Public Schools.
+We've implemented a comprehensive system that includes trained staff, protocols, programs, and policies to keep students and staff safe before, during, and after school.

 Creating and maintaining a safe learning environment

-In Tacoma Public Schools safety and security are a 24 hour a day, 7 day a week practice.
-Our continuing goal is to provide our 28,000 students with a healthy learning environment both during school hours and at after school activities.
-We also offer our community the opportunity to safely watch and participate in various school athletic competitions and activities.
+In Tacoma Public Schools safety and security are a 24-hour, 7-day practice.
+Our continuing goal is to provide all students with a healthy learning environment both during school hours and at after school activities.
+We offer our community the opportunity to safely watch and participate in various school athletic competitions and activities.

 A layered approach to safety

 There are several ways we work to maintain the safety of our schools.
 It begins with our teachers, administrators and staff, who foster a caring school community that values respect and trust between adults and students.
 We want all students to feel connected, understand what's expected of them and receive any behavioral and mental health support they need.

 Safety is Everyone’s Responsibility.
 The safety of our students and staff is reliant on building trusted partnerships with parents, students and communities across the district.